 \subsubsection{Network structure}

-Based on the generated graphs and the predefined backbone layers, we build our ASCNet by the teacher-student framework for EAP, utilizing the ASCK among partial videos with different progress levels.
+Based on the generated graphs and the predefined backbone layers, we build our RACK network using the teacher-student framework and the two-stream framework for EAP, including RACK-RGB, RACK-flow, and fusion module.
+As shown in Fig. \ref{fig:overallframework}, the RACK-RGB and RACK-flow share the same structure, which takes RGB and flow features as the inputs, respectively.
+The fusion module obtains the final predictions via summarization logits of RACK-RGB and RACK-flow subnetworks.
+The RACK-RGB or RACK-flow contains a teacher network and a student network.
+Below, we first show the detailed structures of teacher and student networks and the fusion module.
+Then, we discuss the {ASCK} of the proposed method.

-{\bf Teacher network.} As shown in Figure \ref{fig:overallframework}, we apply a bi-directional fully connected graph for the teacher network as described in Section \ref{sec:3.3}.
-More specifically, the element values of binary mask matrix $M$ in equation \ref{eq3} are set to 1, i.e. $m_{i,j}$=1, ${m_{i,j}} \in M$ and $i, j = 1,2,\cdots, N$.
-In this way, the teacher network models ASCK among any partial or full videos from lower progress levels to higher progress levels and higher progress levels to lower progress levels.
+{\bf Teacher network.} We build a bi-directional action-semantic graph for the teacher network as described in Section \ref{sec:3.3}.
+More specifically, the element values of binary mask matrix $M$ in equation \ref{eq3} are set to 1, i.e. $m_{ij}$=1, ${m_{ij}} \in M$ and $i, j = 1,2,\cdots, N$.
+In this way, the teacher network models ASCK among any partial or full videos from lower to higher progress levels and higher to lower progress levels.

-The detailed structure of the teacher network is shown in Figure \ref{fig:overallframework}, including a GC layer, a DGC layer, a fully connected (FC) layer, and a SoftMax layer, among which the GC and DGC layers are first applied to update the features of nodes and edges of the graph, so as to model the ASCK among different videos with arbitrary progress levels.
-Then, the FC and SoftMax layers are applied to obtain the semantic labels of videos.
+The detailed structure of the teacher network is shown in Fig. \ref{fig:overallframework}, including a GC layer, $Q$ stacked DGC layers, a fully connected (FC) layer, and a softmax layer, among which the GC and DGC layers are first applied to update the features of nodes and edges of the graph, so as to model the ASCK among different videos with arbitrary progress levels.
+Then, the FC and softmax layers are applied to obtain the semantic labels of videos.

-{\bf Student network.} As shown in Figure \ref{fig:overallframework}, the student network shares the same structure with the teacher network except for the single-directional graph.
+{\bf Student network.} The student network shares the same structure as the teacher network except for the single-directional action-semantic graph.
 Therefore, the binary mask matrix $M$ in equation \ref{eq3} is defined by equation \ref{eq6}.
-In this way, the partial video can not obtain the information from the followed partial videos with higher progress levels.
-The ASCK is modeled among partial videos from lower progress levels to higher progress levels.
-Nonetheless, the ASCK from higher progress levels to lower progress levels can be distilled from the teacher network by the distillation loss.
+In this way, the partial video can not obtain the information from the following partial videos with higher progress levels.
+The ASCK is modeled among partial videos from lower to higher progress levels.
+Nonetheless, the distillation loss also transfers the ASCK from higher to lower progress levels through the teacher-student framework.

-where ${m_{i,j}} \in M$ and $i, j =1,2,\cdots,N$.
+where ${m_{ij}} \in M$ and $i, j =1,2,\cdots,N$.

-Furthermore, the FC and SoftMax layers of the student model are shared with that of the teacher network, which jointly trains the classifiers for EAP.
+Furthermore, the FC and softmax layers of the student model are shared with that of the teacher network, which jointly trains the classifiers for EAP.